 If a program of study must be interrupted, the student may apply for leave status for a maximum of two semesters during their graduate program.
-The research advisor, Supervisory Committee, Associate Director of Graduate Studies, and the Graduate College must endorse an application for leave status.
-This request must be filed and approved the semester before the anticipated absence.
+The Graduate Student Academic Success Specialist, Committee Chair, Head of Academic Unit, and the Graduate College must approve petition for leave status.
+This petition must be submitted and approved the semester before the anticipated absence.
 The form and the policies related to continuous enrollment are located on the Graduate College website.
 The student should briefly state the reason for needing leave status and the duration (not to exceed two semesters per Graduate College guidelines).
-This petition should be turned in to the Graduate Student Academic Support Specialist once all committee members have signed the form.
+This petition should be through IPOS for approval by Academic Unit.
 A student on leave is not required to pay fees but is also not permitted to place any demands on university faculty or use any university facilities.